-Did your sister, mother or grandmother die of breast cancer or heart disease at 50?
-Does early-onset diabetes run in the family?
-These are important questions to ask your parents and grandparents while you still can.
-"Construct a family medical history tree," Manson says.
+Did your sister, mother, or grandmother have breast cancer or heart disease before they turned 50?
+Does diabetes run in the family?
+These are important questions to ask your family to help your doctor figure out your own health risks.

 Make sure you get a Pap test to check for cervical cancer every 3 years starting at age 21.
 If you're 30 to 65, you can keep getting a Pap test every 3 years, or you can get it along with an HPV test every 5 years.
 That other test is useful because most cervical cancers are caused by an infection with HPV (human papillomavirus).